kraz/read-model/docs/specifications.md

 $items = $readModel->data();
 ```

 > **Limit required:** When specifications are used, the library fetches items from the backend in batches and filters them in PHP.
 You must set a limit so it knows how many items to collect.
-The limit applies to the *filtered* result, not the raw fetch count.

 ## Composing Specifications